 - Abdominal sonography: These professionals specialize in the abdominal cavity and administer ultrasounds on areas such as the kidneys, liver, gallbladder, pancreas and male reproductive system.

-While an advanced degree is not always required, it is usually preferred.
+While an advanced degree is not always required, it is usually preferred for an ultrasound technician.
 However, there are several methods of entering the field of sonography.
 These include:

 - Formal education: There are hundreds of programs available to students who would like to receive an education in sonography.
 Students of 2-year college programs will typically graduate with an associate degree, and those in a 4-year program at a university will graduate with a bachelor’s degree.